 And, if the dip is nutritious, it’s a bonus!

-Here are 6 homemade veggie dips to tempt your child to eat more veggies:
+Kids love to dip.
+Try these homemade veggie dips to tempt your child to eat more veggies.

 So Easy Cottage Cheese Dip: Blending high protein cottage cheese and herbs not only makes for a flavorful combination, it will also offer up a stick-to-your-ribs punch of protein.
 The result?
 Fewer requests for extra snacks.